-On the basis of the Danish government’s decision to close down large parts of the country so far until after Easter (13 April) in an attempt to hamper the spread of the coronavirus there are a number of considerations employers need to make.
-By this newsletter we aim to provide our assessment of how employers and corporations are positioned and should act in this current, unknown and difficult situation and to provide brief information of the various support schemes that government and the Danish parliament have passed.
+On the basis of the Danish government’s decision on 11th of March to close down large parts of the country for a period of 14 days (so far) in an attempt to hamper the spread of the coronavirus there are a number of considerations employers need to make.
+By this newsletter we aim to provide our assessment of how employers and corporations are positioned and should act in this current, unknown and difficult situation.

 Advice against all travelling to: